Gymnopedie is located in a residential neighborhood. We decline booking some events that we sense will damage our relationships on our block.

 This page has a lot of details, as our events cover a wide range of scenarios that we must plan ahead for.

-We do not host events with extreme subject matter.
-We do not host Satanic events, ayahuasca ceremonies, or sex parties.
-We must say no to events centered around 420 / marijuana.
-Although recently legalized in New York, our landlord doesn’t like the presence of marijuana, and we abide by their wishes.
+We decline some events with extreme subject matter.
+This may include Satanic events, ayahuasca ceremonies, or sex parties.
+We sometimes say no to events centered around 420 / marijuana.
+Although recently legalized in New York, marijuana smoke still causes our interior to smell, and the events can get too rowdy for this location.

 We always count capacity as a total of crew + talent + audience.